Viktor Shklovsky: Writer and theorist

-Among other things, Shklovsky also contributed the plot/story distinction (syuzhet/fabula), which separates out the sequence of events the work relates (the story) from the sequence in which those events are presented in the work (the plot).
+Among other things, Shklovsky also contributed the story/plot distinction (fabula/syuzhet), which separates out the sequence of events the work relates (the story, or fabula) from the sequence in which those events are presented in the work (the plot, or syuzhet).

 Shklovsky's work pushes Russian Formalism towards understanding literary activity as integral parts of social practice, an idea that becomes important in the work of Mikhail Bakhtin and Russian and Prague School scholars of semiotics.
 Shklovsky's thought also influenced western thinkers, partly due to Tzvetan Todorov's translations of the works of Russian formalists in the 1960s and 1970s, including Tzvetan Todorov himself, Gerard Genette and Hans Robert Jauss.

 Film

 Shklovsky was one of the very early serious writers on film.
 A collection of his essays and articles on film was published in 1923 (Literature and Cinematography, first English edition 2008).
 He was a close friend of director Sergei Eisenstein and published an extensive critical assessment of his life and works (Moscow 1976, no English translation).

 Beginning in the 1920s and well into the 1970s Shklovsky worked as a screenwriter on numerous Soviet films (see Select Filmography below), a part of his life and work that, thus far, has seen very limited attention.
 In his book Third Factory Shklovsky reflects on his work in film, writing: "First of all, I have a job at the third factory of Goskino.
 Second of all, the name isn't hard to explain.
 The first factory was my family and school.
 The second was Opoyaz.
 And the third – is processing me at this very moment."